-It is interesting to watch rope fish in a tank, easy to keep it but you should bare in mind that its tankmates must be average or large sized.
-Rope fish takes smaller fish species as a food, since it is a predator fish by its nature.
+The rope fish (Erpetoichthys calabaricus), is a species of freshwater fish in the bichir family, popular aquarium fish.
+It is interesting to watch reed fish in a tank, easy to keep it but you should bare in mind that its tank mates must be average or large sized.
+Rope fish takes smaller fish species as a food, since it is a predator by its nature.

 Habitat in the wild

 The rope fish (Erpetoichthys calabaricus) belongs to the family Polypteridae.
 The family Polypteridae is a small group of freshwater fish known as “bichirs” or “ropefish” and is found primarily in Africa.
 They are ancient fish with a unique appearance, characterized by their elongated and snake-like bodies, hence the name “ropefish.”

 The genus is spread in West Africa.
 The rope fish habitat stretches from Benin to Cameroon, at that the fish is most often encountered in Niger river delta.
 It prefers freshwater rivers and lakes, but you can also see it in brackish water basins.
 Predator fishes as a rule are active at twilight and at night.
 This one feeds on small animals, but first of all on insects and worms.
 African rope fish looks for food by means of its organ of smell, since the fish has rather poor eyesight.

 Bichirs are interesting creatures with several distinctive features: